 If you have more than one child at Haygrove School, you may receive more than one number.
 Please choose one of the numbers, save it and use that unique number for all your children, remembering to name the absent child and their tutor group.

 If your child is unable to attend school, please report his or her absence to the Attendance Officer before 8.40am on every day of their absence, even if it has already been discussed with another member of staff.

 When your child is unwell, it can be hard deciding whether to keep them off school.

-Use common sense when deciding whether or not your child is too ill to attend school.
-Ask yourself the following questions:
+We would recommend a common sense approach when deciding whether or not your child is too ill to attend school.
+You can ask yourself the following questions:

 - Is your child well enough to do the activities of the school day?
 If not, keep your child at home.

 - Does your child have a condition that could be passed on to other children or school staff?
 If so, keep your child at home.

 - Would you take a day off work if you had this condition?
 If so, keep your child at home.

 Remember: if you're concerned about your child’s health, consult a health professional.